drrelyea/spgl1/docs/source/index.rst

 History
 -------
 SPGL1 has been initially implemented in `MATLAB <https://www.cs.ubc.ca/~mpf/spgl1/>`_ by E. van den Berg and M. P. Friedlander.
-This project is a direct port of their algorithm in Python, small modifications are however implemented in some areas of the code where better implementation choices for the Python programming language were identified.
+This project is aimed at porting of their algorithm in Python.
+Small modifications are implemented in some areas of the code where more appropriate implementation choices were identified for the Python programming language.

 .. toctree::
    :maxdepth: 2